-The proved undeveloped net reserves of the Company as at December 31, 2016 were 628 Mbbl of light and medium oil, 1,530 MMcf of natural gas, for a total of 833 Mboe of proved undeveloped reserves.
+The proved undeveloped net reserves of the Company as at December 31, 2017 were 720 Mbbl of light and medium oil, 7,425 MMcf of natural gas, and 12 Mbbl natural gas liquids for a total of 1,970 Mboe of proved undeveloped reserves.

 The Company attributes proved undeveloped reserves on the basis of those reserves expected to be recovered from known accumulations where significant expenditure (eg. when compared to the cost of drilling a well) is required to render them capable of production.
 "Proved" reserves are those reserves that can be estimated with a high degree of certainty to be recoverable.
 It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves.
-The Company's plan is to develop its proved undeveloped reserves over the next two years through techniques including stimulation treatments (including fracture stimulations, selective acidizing), dual completions, and further drilling.
+The Company's plan is to develop its proven undeveloped reserves over the next two years through techniques including stimulation treatments (including fracture stimulations, selective acidizing), dual completions, and further drilling.